monmanaloto/EDM-Project-Mon/Finals Task 4/README.md

 ## Instructions
 - Create a database named payroll, use payroll
-- Copy and paste the initial query then perform the SELECT statements required for each problem.

 ## Problem 1
 Consider a table named EmployeeSalaries that stores information about the salaries of employees.
 The table has the following fields: